department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/using-web-components.md

 ## How to migrate from Font Awesome to va-icon

-Font Awesome icons will be deprecated late-May 2024 in favor of the `va-icon` web component which uses the USWDS icon module.
+Font Awesome icons will be deprecated in late-May 2024 in favor of the `va-icon` web component which uses USWDS icons.
 USWDS icons are a combination of Material Icons and [custom icons](https://github.com/department-of-veterans-affairs/dst-uswds-compile/tree/main/assets/icons).
 A searchable set can be viewed on the [USWDS Icon page](https://designsystem.digital.gov/components/icon/).

 ### Quick References
 - [va-icon on Storybook](https://design.va.gov/storybook/?path=/docs/uswds-va-icon--default)